roma-glushko/roma-glushko.github.io/content/lab/rock-paper-scissors/description.md

 I did not want to buy any servers or cloud instances to run my tiny little pet project.
 That was a challenging requirement that left me with few options.
 The most solid one was to use Tensorflow.js.

-Tensorflow.js is a JavaScript frontend library that can load Tensorflow models right into the browser and uses them to perform predictions.
+Tensorflow.js is a JavaScript frontend library that can load Tensorflow models right into the browser and use them to perform predictions.

 You will need to [convert](https://www.tensorflow.org/js/tutorials/conversion/import_keras) a Tensorflow model to Tensorflow.js compatible format.
 This is only possible if you persisted the whole model and not just only the model weights.

 Next, your model may fail to load in Tensorflow.js if you used any layers in your Tensorflow model that don't map to any layers on Tensorflow.js side.
 In my case, I used L2 normalization and I had to implement a new layer to map it on the JS side.

-After model is loaded, it may be very slow at the very first prediction, so you may need to call run your predict method on the dummy tensor to warm up the model during the model initialization.
+After the model is loaded, it may be very slow at the very first prediction, so you may need to call run your predict method on the dummy tensor to warm up the model during the model initialization.

 Finally, Tensorflow.js and your model may add a few megabytes to your download resources that can be harmful to your frontend performance.
 So be sure you load your model weights and Tensorflow.js only where and when they are needed.

 ### Conclusions

-I noticed that building AI-enabled application, even a simple one, is quite a different story than training models in Jupyter notebooks just for the sake of training and getting the best possible score.
+I noticed that building AI-enabled applications, even simple ones, is quite a different story than training models in Jupyter notebooks just for the sake of training and getting the best possible score.
 You stop evaluating the success of your project by some metrics and you are getting focused on how well your project solves your problem.

 ## Resources